-Michael W Kling and Thomas Gaines are directors at Secretariat International, Inc.
+Michael W Kling and Thomas A Gaines are directors at Secretariat.

-Typical examples of HOOH costs include: executive and administrative salaries in home office, home office rent and expenses, company insurance, utilities for home office, travel for home office staff, depreciation of company assets, professional fees, legal and accounting expenses, advertising and recruiting, all unrelated to specific projects.
+Typical examples of home office overhead costs include: executive and administrative salaries, rent and expenses, company insurance, utilities, travel for home office staff, depreciation of company assets, professional fees, legal and accounting expenses, advertising and recruiting, all unrelated to specific projects.

 Eichleay Corporation, ASBCA No. 5183, 60-2 BCA (CCH) para.
 2688 (1960).